syncfusion-content/blazor-docs/blazor/treeview/expand-collaspe-actions.md

 ## Expand or collapse a node programmatically

 The [ExpandAllAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_ExpandAllAsync_System_String___) method is used to expand all the collapsed TreeView nodes in the Blazor TreeView component.
-Also, we can expand the specific nodes by passing the array of collapsed nodes.
+Also, you can expand the specific nodes by passing the array of collapsed nodes.Also you can change through [ExpandedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_ExpandedNodes) API or Expanded field dynamically.

 The [CollapseAllAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_CollapseAllAsync_System_String___) method is used to collapse all the expanded TreeView nodes in the Blazor TreeView component.Also, collapse the specific nodes by passing the array of expanded nodes.

-In the following example, the `ExpandAllAsync`, `CollapseAllAsync` methods are used to expand and collapse the particular nodes inside the button click.

 ```cshtml
 @using Syncfusion.Blazor.Navigations